Easy Sourdough Starter – Uses and Tips

 When adding all the ingredients together, whisk well.
 You want it to be like a thin pancake batter, so adjust your water and/or flour to achieve this.
 Cover with a towel.
 I like to give this a stir about 6 hours after making, you’ll notice it bubbling up.
 You also want to stir this before using in a recipe (leave the potato in the crock).
 This may only bubble up once at the beginning.
 If it doesn’t bubble up again, it’s still good to use.

 The potato, yeast and sugar all break down to create the souring process.
 I prefer to use a russet potato, because they seem to hold up the best.
 Keep the potato in the crock jar until you discard the starter.
+The potato will eventually break down.
+Some folks experiment with keeping the sourdough going by adding another potato, but I usually throw the starter out and begin a new one when the potato has broken down.

 Keep stored at room temperature covered with a towel, because this needs to breath.
 I like to keep this about 5 to 7 days, stirring once a day when not in use.
 Because it’s a quick set you can use this once and throw it out and make another batch whenever you’re in the mood for another recipe.